Assessment of pain

 - increased satisfaction with pain management.

 Pain is not a simple sensation that can be easily assessed and measured.
 Nurses should be aware of the many factors that can influence the patients overall experience and expression of pain, and these should be considered during the assessment process.
-Fig 1 illustrates the factors involved in the experience of pain.

 Pain assessment and measurement